Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ### Why to enter an Interest Rate Swap

+There are many uses and example why a company should enter a swap.
+In the simpliest, a company could transform a floating loan into a fixed one to protect themself against rate increments.
+In that case, they would want to recieve floating rate and pay fixed rate, hence hedging the interest rate risk completly.
+Another example is a companing owning a bond paying fixed rate and they want exposure to the interest rate market, they transforms the bond coupons into floating one entering a swap in which they pay fixed rate.

 ### Swap setup

 To setup a swap contract, we need to define a serie of parameters such us: